-- Assess subterranean drainage, springs, weeps, and saturated soils and avoid them and or plan for dewatering of site areas in parking plan. - Provide a setback from riparian ways buffered with native vegetation. - Ensure existing and anticipated (post construction) site drainage is accommodated, and parking facilities are sited in appropriate locations and soils. - Consider Low Impact Development (LID) measures when addressing site drainage and regulatory imperatives. - Avoid altering or disturbing native site drainage patterns to the extent feasible.
+- Assess subterranean drainage, springs, weeps, and saturated soils and avoid them and or plan for dewatering of site areas in parking plan. - Provide a setback buffered with native vegetation from all creeks, ponds, and other riparian ways. - Ensure existing and anticipated (post construction) site drainage is accommodated, and parking facilities are sited in appropriate locations and soils.

+- Consider Low Impact Development (LID) measures when addressing site drainage and regulatory imperatives. - Avoid altering or disturbing native site drainage patterns to the extent feasible.
 When unavoidable, ensure geomorphic analysis is completed for site to guide drainage engineering decisions. - To the extent feasible, utilize naturalized, open swales to accommodate site drainage.
-Integrate swales into the overall topographic concept for the site. - Where piped conveyance of site drainage through drain structures, culverts, and detention ponds is required, integrate catchment and conveyance systems into natural swale systems. - Comply with applicable C.3 Stormwater measures, but do not limit stormwater design to regulatory imperatives.
+Integrate swales into the overall topographic concept for the site. - Where piped conveyance of site drainage through drain structures, culverts, and detention ponds is required, integrate catchment and conveyance systems into natural swale systems. - Comply with applicable C.3 Stormwater measures, such as avoiding drainage and runoff into riparian ways, but do not limit stormwater design to regulatory imperatives.
 Ensure drainage design and C.3 compliance is integrated holistically into the parking site and landscape.